Cosmoglobe/zodipy/paper/paper.md

 @2023arXiv230617226R; @Tsumura2023; @Avitan2023; @Hanzawa2024), for instance in
 assisting the coming NASA Roman Space Telescope in determining its observational fields, or to modeling data obtained aboard the Hayabusa2 JAXA satellite.

+`ZodiPy` has been rapidly adopted by the astronomy community, and the package has already been used by several research projects (see @2023arXiv230617219A;
+@2023arXiv230617226R; @Tsumura2023; @Avitan2023; @Hanzawa2024), for instance,
+in assisting the coming NASA Roman Space Telescope in determining its observational fields or modeling the data obtained aboard the Hayabusa2 JAXA satellite.

 # Acknowledgements
 This work has received funding from the European Union’s Horizon 2020 research and